-DECA Advisor: Ms. Nancy Lopus
+DECA Advisor: Ms. Nancy Lopus & Ms. Tracy Salerno

 DECA, a business club, prepares emerging leaders and entrepreneurs for careers in marketing, finance, hospitality, and management.
 DECA chapter members compete in many business categories in three levels of competition: Regional (Northeast NJ), State, and International.
 Additionally, chapter members complete community service projects both state-wide and locally.
 To qualify for chapter membership in NVD DECA, students must be currently enrolled in a business course or have previously taken a business class.

-DRAMA CLUB Advisor: Mr. Charles Miller
+DRAMA CLUB Advisor: Mr. David Marconi

 The purpose of this company is to provide venues for students to learn all the arts and crafts connected in theatrical performances.
 Meetings will be held as necessary for major productions in the auditorium and other sites to be announced.
 Members should take an active role in any of the productions.

-EARTH CLUB Advisor: Mr. NICHOLAS MURPHY
+EARTH CLUB Advisor: Mr. Nicholas Murphy